|Assessment Type||Assessment length / details||Proportion|

 Screening for novel organisms and their products will be discussed in the context of a range of different microbiomes and the utilisation of metaomic technology.
-Microbiomes offer a wealth of potential candidates for discovery of novel bioactives and developments in the area will form a key part of the lecture material and a computer based workshop.
+Microbiomes offer a wealth of potential candidates for discovery of novel bioactives and developments in the area will form a key part of the lecture material.

 Applications of current and emerging technologies to biotechnology research will be discussed.